Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Data availability

-Tables~\ref{totfraction} and ~\ref{totCrosssection} list the fractions and cross sections of $\EE\rightarrow\pi^{\pm}Z_{c}(3900)^{\mp}(\rightarrow\pi^{\mp}J/\psi)$, $f_{0}(980)(\rightarrow\pi^{+}\pi^{-})J/\psi$, and $(\pi^{+}\pi^{-})_{\rm{S\mbox{-}wave}} J/\psi$ at different energy points by using the Breit-Wigner and K-matrix methods to parameterize the $\PPS$ in the PWA of $\EEPPJ$.
-Table~\ref{InterferenceTerm4230} lists the interference magnitude between each sub process at $\sqrt{s} = 4.2263$ and 4.2580 GeV.
-Figures~\ref{PWAresultTotal1},~\ref{PWAresultTotal2},~\ref{PWAresultTotal3} and \ref{PWAresultTotal4} show the PWA fit results of the other 16 energy points and the corresponding $\chi^{2}/ndf$ are listed in Table~\ref{chisqvsndf1},~\ref{chisqvsndf2},~\ref{chisqvsndf3} and \ref{chisqvsndf4} .
 Figures~\ref{CorrectMasspiJpsi} and~\ref{CorrectMasspipi} show the distributions of $m(\pi^{\pm} J/\psi)$ and $m(\PP)$ after background deduction and efficiency correction.
 In Figs.~\ref{CorrectMasspiJpsi} and~\ref{CorrectMasspipi}, the sideband events are used as an estimation of the background events and subtracted from events in the signal region.
-The Fig.~\ref{PWAabove4360} shows the PWA fit results of the samples with $\sqrt{s}=$4.3768, 4.3954, 4.4156, 4.4359 GeV, and the sub process $\pi^{\pm}Z_{c}(4020)^{\mp}$ is considered.
-Figure~\ref{Agrandplot} shows the Agrand plots of 11 energy points with large statistics.
-The Agrand plots are obtained by using a complex-piecewise amplitude to describe the $Z_{c}(3900)^{\pm}$-contribution, where the complex amplitude is obtained by fitting the data and is not normalized.
+Figure~\ref{PWAabove4360} shows the PWA fit results of the samples with $\sqrt{s}=$4.3768, 4.3954, 4.4156, and 4.4359 GeV, and the subprocess $\pi^{\pm}Z_{c}(4020)^{\mp}$ is considered.

+Figure~\ref{Agrandplot} shows the Argand plots of 11 energy points with large statistics.
+The Argand plots are obtained by using a complex piecewise amplitude to describe the $Z_{c}(3900)^{\pm}$ contribution, where the complex amplitude is obtained by fitting the data and is not normalized.